Admission Application Requirements

 4. Official High School and College Transcripts in English

-Submit official transcripts from all high schools, universities, and colleges attended and, if necessary, English translations by a certified translator.
+Submit official transcripts from all high schools, universities, and colleges attended including any study abroad programs and, if necessary, English translations by a certified translator.
 Transcripts must be issued by the school in sealed school stationery envelopes and sent by postal mail, or a TUJ-approved digital transcript service.
 Students may have their institutions send digital transcripts through one of the following services:

 - Diploma Sender (GED)